 What is Relevance in Accounting?

-Relevance is an important accounting principle.
-Relevance in accounting means the information we get from the accounting system will help the end users to take important decisions.
+Relevance in accounting means the information we get from the accounting system will help the end-users to take important decisions.
 End users can be either internal or external stakeholders.
 Internal stakeholders include managers, employees, and business owners.
-By external stakeholder, we mean investors, lenders etc. Therefore relevance in accounting indicates the capacity of influencing the end users of the financial statement in their decision-making process.
+By external stakeholders, we mean investors, lenders etc. Therefore relevance in accounting indicates the capacity of influencing the end-users of the financial statement in their decision-making process.

-- Finally, relevance in accounting also means that it should be useful for the decision making a process for the end users.
+Finally, relevance in accounting also means that it should be useful for the decision making process for the end-users.
 For example, companies could report the current salary of the employees in an understandable and timely manner, but this doesn’t make this information relevant to an investor.

 Relevance in Accounting for Whom?

-Next thing we should understand that which information would be relevant for whom?
+Next thing we should understand which information would be relevant for whom?

-- For a manager who is an insider to the company will be in charge of taking some strategic or operational decision based on the situation.
+- A manager who is an insider to the company will be in charge of taking some strategic or operational decisions based on the situation.
 Like the manager has to estimate the price/profitability of a product.
 This information will directly not be available in the annual report.
-The annual report which is generally prepared by the managers will help the manager for pricing of a product.
+The annual report which is generally prepared by the managers will help the manager for the pricing of a product.
 So by taking the annual report and keeping in mind the accounting principles and going backward in a calculation, the manager can calculate the price/profitability of a product.

 - Whereas the shareholder who holds a large number of shares in the company will be more interested in knowing the profit generated and distributed by the company.
 But it must be also understood that the shareholders should not jump to a conclusion by only seeing the current financial report.
 It should also understand the assumptions and accounting policies followed in making the report.
 Then by using the numbers for a period of time, it will be able to understand the profit generated and profit distributed which the annual reports will also throw light on.
 In this way, the information will be relevant for the shareholders in making a decision.